gevago01/MapReduce/README.md

 need to be shuffled across the network to the reducers.

 Moreover, there are dissadvantages to this pattern.
 Further details can be found in the cited book.

+## 2) Custom Partitioner
+A custom partitioner is useful in many ocasions.
+For instance when emitting composite keys of the form: (x,y), (x,z) with their corresponding values  (i.e. you emit key/value pairs of the form ((x,y),value1) and ((x,y),value2)); there is no guarantee whether the values of these two keys and their corresponding keys, will be directed to the same reducer or not.
+To ensure that this will happen, we need to define a custom partitioner that considers only the left word of a composite key (i.e. x).
+By default, the default partitioner performs a hash on the whole key, modulo the number of reducers.
+For a composite key, the raw byte representation is used to compute the hash value.
+Therefore, two key/value pairs having a composite key of the form (x,y) and (x,z) respectively, will not be assigned to the same reducer.
+The custom partitioner is a way for achieving exactly this behaviour.